ali-albdaer/PyToExe/README.md

     python exe.py
     ```

-4. Your executables will be in the /apps directory
+4. Your executables will be in the dist directory

 ## License